AdamTakvam/DrBash/README.md

 * Create a new base library `lib/help.cs` which is anticipated to be necessary to implement `explain_this.sh` the way I want to.
 * Create and install actual manpages for this stuff.
 * Package as a `.deb` and perhaps trick someone into hosting it for me.
+* Create a self-diagnostic to make sure everything is installed right and call out any possible configuration errors. (aka.
+Deliver warm fuzzies)
+* Create a maste test runner that executes all of the functional test scripts in the repo.
+* Create a library for functional tests containing the Assert functions and whatever else is common to most tests.
 * Continue development on the media management platform.
 I've gotten as far with it as I can with Bash and it's definitely usable in its current form.
 So, I started to develop the deduplication logic in Python.
 But I really don't have a compelling reason to learn Python, especially when I already know C# inside and out.
 So all future media platform development will be in C#.
 Sorry, not sorry.

 # Executable Scripts